salman5876/SmartDoc-Converter/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the thedevknights.com
 ## 🎯 Future Enhancements

 - Additional image format support